cheind/inpaint/README.md

 # Inpaint

-**Inpaint** is a C++ library providing implementations of image inpainting methods.
+**Inpaint** is a C++ library providing implementations of image inpainting and image completion methods.
 Image inpainting is the process of recovering or restoring image regions in a way that is non-detectable for an observer who does not know the original image.
+While in general inpainting refers to restoring rather small regions such as scratches and other video artefacts, image completion deals with removal / restoring of large image parts.

 **Inpaint** focuses on the task of object removal and is therefore optimized to work with larger areas of reconstruction.
 Below is a side-by-side view of two images.
 On the left the original image, on the right the modified image as produced by **Inpaint**, after the user selected the rope to be removed.